Timothe-Renaud/DockerStack/README.md

 ```

 ## TODO
-- Add Traefik.
 - Make the web srv working (using personnal Dockerfile).
-- Add/Enable a kibana SRV to look the logs and stuff that go in & out of the Maraidb SRV.
 - Add ".env" file to help the configuration environment.